 Box 24j - This box will display the NPI of whichever provider is listed as the rendering provider of this appointment.
 The provider can specify their NPI number by going to Account > Account Settings > Billing (Figure 6), and entering data into the Rendering Provider NPI field.

 Box 25 - By default, this box will display data that is entered in the Practice Tax ID field found in Account > Account Settings > Billing.
-However, as shown in Figure 6, there is a checkbox which reads Mark the SSN checkbox instead of the EIN checkbox in Box 25.
+However, as shown in Figure 6, there is a checkbox that reads Mark the SSN checkbox instead of the EIN checkbox in Box 25.
 If there is an SSN on file for your DrChrono account, you will see that displayed in Box 25 when that checkbox is checked.

 - If you check off the checkbox and Box 25 does not update accordingly, this means that we at DrChrono do not have your SSN on file.
 To resolve this, please contact support by submitting a ticket at drchrono.com/help